 Notary Fraud in the US

-The immigrants seek the notary’s assistance but go no further, not realizing that a licensed attorney is necessary to provide competent legal advice.
+Immigrants routinely seek a notary’s assistance but fail to secure an attorney, not realizing that a licensed attorney is necessary to provide competent legal advice.
 They naturally assume that an American notary offering consultation services is comparable to the notario they knew in their old home country.

 For an exorbitant fee, the unscrupulous notary assists the immigrant in completing necessary USCIS forms, going so far as to notarize the immigrant’s signature.
 But they also lead the immigrant to believe that they will file applications with USCIS, and follow up just as an attorney would.